-Tourist standing near the shore watching sunset
+A tourist standing near the shore watching the sunset

 Exploring the Philippine Islands